Like us on Facebook!

 I would like to salute the women who created dinosaur erotica this year.
-Most of the very short e-books are about cave-women-type people who engage in various types of sex with dinosaurs.
-Not because they have dinosaur fetishes (at least not that they know of, at first! ahhhh I love it), but because they get caught in unexpected hunting situations, etc. (putting aside that people and dinosaurs didn't live at the same time.
+Most of the very short e-books are about cave-women-type people who engage in various sex acts with dinosaurs.
+Not because they have dinosaur fetishes (at least not that they know of, at first! ahhhh I love it), but because they get caught in unexpected hunting situations, etc. (putting aside that people and dinosaurs didn’t live at the same time.
 PROBABLY).
 For instance, the opening of Taken By the T-Rex:

 Drin!!
 Can you guess what happens?
 Haha ahhhh, I just love it so much.
 I love it, I love it; it deserves the Pulitzer Prize.
 They can rename the Pulitzer Prize the Dinosaur Erotica Prize, for ingenuity and entertainment.
 Maybe dinosaur erotica existed before, but there’s something perfect about Kindles for making it feel sneakier.

 There’s also something feminist about these, maybe??
 Because it’s not like porn is going to disappear, and if some women can get turned on by the idea of being fucked by an actual DINOSAUR, then maybe it spreads porn empathy (“Babe?
 I saw … on your Kindle … ?
 Is that … what … you …?”).
 Presuming that everyone loves dinosaur erotica, which they should and must, right?!
 It’s also hilarious.